robfairh/mhtgr350-benchmark/moltres-flow/README.md

 * fv-tempadvection2D:
 	- solves advection equation for the temperature in pseudo-1D
 	- uses finite volume kernels
-	- works until the volumetric source once I change it by the neumann function: segfault
+	- works until the volumetric source
+	- if I change it by the neumann function: segfault

+* fv-tempdiffusion2D:
+	- solves diffusion equation for the temperature in 2D.
+	- uses finite volume kernels

+* fv-temp2D:
+	- solves advection equation for the temperature in 2D for 2 materials.
+	- one material diffuses and the other one advects.
+	- uses finite volume kernels

-* fv-tempadvection2DB:
+* fv-temp2DC:
-	- solves advection equation for the temperature in 2D for 3 materials.
+	- solves advection equation for the temperature in 2D for 2 materials.
 	- uses finite volume kernels and cg
 	- segfault

-Look for another example
+Compressible flow
+* cg-cns: tries to implement CNS Action
+* cg-cns2: tries to implement CNS Action using kernels

+* fv-euler1: tries to implement euler equations